ShZil/network-utilities/Scanner/README.md

     highlighted_scan: Scan = None (default), a Scan object representing the currently selected scan button.
     scans: Scan[] = a list of scan buttons represented as Scan objects.

+[16:55] After wrestling with kivy's canvas and rendering graphics system, I've finally managed to create a highlight for the current scan.